AndrewBlackwell/AndrewBlackwell/README.md

 # Hey, I'm Andrew. 🦥
 A Computer Science and Mathematics Student at Appalachian State University.\
-Building cool stuff in my free time.
+I either build stuff for myself or for my girlfriend.
+Her's is usually cooler.

 Feel free to reach out at blackwellaf@appstate.edu.